The Role of Artificial Intelligence in Transforming Loan Origination

-Automated analysis of property financial documents – rent rolls, operating statements, budgets and projections
+Automated analysis of property financial documents – rent rolls, operating statements, budgets, and projections

-After the data is standardized, the software analyzes it and highlights areas of potential inconsistencies or where an analyst’s attention is required.
+After the data is standardized, the software analyzes and highlights areas of potential inconsistencies or where an analyst’s attention is required.
 The processing time is cut to mere minutes instead of days, and the risk of human error is significantly reduced.

 “SpaceQuant has removed most of the manual work that was taking a lot of time from our team,” said Kim Nguyen of Pacific Life Insurance, which services $23 billion in commercial real estate assets.
 “The solution allows us to focus on more productive, higher-level work, and we get the results much faster.”